Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Multifidelity-Augmented Gaussian Process Inputs

-where the hyperparameters $\{ \alpha_i \in \R \}_{i=1}^d, \{\beta_\ell \}_{\ell=2}^K$, and $\gamma$ are calibrated via maximizing the log marginal likelihood.
+where $x_i$ is the $i$th entry of $\bx$, and the hyperparameters $\{ \alpha_i \in \R \}_{i=1}^d, \{\beta_\ell \}_{\ell=2}^K$, as well as $\gamma$ are calibrated via maximizing the log marginal likelihood.
 We emphasize that the mean function is itself a simple multifidelity predictive model which centers the GP's prior at a linear combination of the inputs and surrogate model evaluations.
 This informative prior allows the learned model to extrapolate beyond scarce high-fidelity training data into areas where low-fidelity training data is still plentiful.

-We will now briefly justify the theoretical utility of adding low-fidelity features to the high-fidelity \glspl{gp}.
+We now briefly justify the theoretical utility of adding low-fidelity features to the high-fidelity \glspl{gp}.
 We show that with specific classes of kernel and mean functions, adding more features as inputs guarantees the existence of hyperparameters which achieve at least as high a marginal likelihood as any trained \gls{gp} without the additional features.
+Let $\setK_1 = \{k_1:\R^d \times \R^d \rightarrow \R \}$ denote the set of kernel covariance functions and $\setM_1=\{\mu_1:\R^d \rightarrow \R \}$ denote the set of mean functions for $d$-dimensional inputs.
+Additionally, let $\setK_2=\{k_2:\R^{d+q} \times \R^{d+q} \rightarrow \R \}$ be the set of kernel covariance functions and $\setM_2 = \{\mu_2: \R^{d+q} \rightarrow \R \}$ be the set of mean functions for $(d+q)$-dimensional inputs formed by concatenating the original inputs with extra features, as in the proposed method.

 \begin{prp} Let $\setG_1 = \{(\mu_1, k_1) \forall \mu_1 \in \setM_1, k_1 \in \setK_1\}$ and $\setG_2 = \{(\mu_2, k_2) \forall \mu_2 \in \setM_2, k_2 \in \setK_2\}$.
 Let $p(\by|(\mu, k))$ be the marginal likelihood as defined in \cref{eqn:gpr-objective-func} for a given $\mu$ and $k$.
 For any set of training data: